Powerlearnproject/se-assignment-day-2-git-and-github-OnlyDavid869/README.md

 # se-day-2-git-and-github
 ## Explain the fundamental concepts of version control and why GitHub is a popular tool for managing versions of code.
 How does version control help in maintaining project integrity?
+ It helps in keeping a historical record of software changes in a specialized database, logging edits made by individual developers of diferent projects

 ## Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?
+There are steps to follow first click New repository.
+Type a short, memorable name for your repository Optionally, add a description of your repositor
+Choose a repository visibility if private or public Select Initialize this repository with a README.
+Click Create repository.
 ## Discuss the importance of the README file in a GitHub repository.
 What should be included in a well-written README, and how does it contribute to effective collaboration?

 ## Compare and contrast the differences between a public repository and a private repository on GitHub.
 What are the advantages and disadvantages of each, particularly in the context of collaborative projects?